giulianna16/GD_Quaternions_for_Rotations/README.md

-# Recovering rotations on spherical signals using quaternions and gradient descent
+# Recovering rotations on spherical harmonic signals using quaternions and gradient descent